WesselSmit/real-time-web-1920/README.md

 # Concept

-This app allows people to troubleshoot your code, through: pull requests, syntax highlighting & chat help.
+This app allows people to troubleshoot and improve your code, through: pull requests, validation & syntax highlighting.

+It's a platform where programmers can help peers through a real-time connection; all users in the same room can see the host's code (real-time updated).
+User can reference code which allows them to:
+* mark invalid/jeopardizing code
+* suggest improvements/fixes through pull-requests

+It also has core code-editor features to improve the user experience and help identify problems early;
+* syntax highlighting
+* code validation (hinters)
+* beautify

 ![RTWdesign](https://user-images.githubusercontent.com/45405413/79219333-5cf1f400-7e52-11ea-9e82-ee9950d86d33.png)